lucadoriano/Connect/README.md

     docker-compose up -d
 4. Access the project at http://127.0.0.1/

+5. If you get this error "`no python application found, check your startup logs for errors`", simply restart the docker-compose by doing

+    ```bash
+     docker-compose restart

 #### Stop the project
 * To stop the project and its containers, run: